Playful, Curious, Peppy, Gentle

 The Bichon Frise is a small-sized dog with a sturdy, compact build.
 Bichons typically weigh 12-15 pounds and stand between 9.5-11 inches in height.
-These dogs have a rounded head, cute floppy ears and black eyes and nose.
+These dogs have a rounded head, cute floppy ears, and black eyes and nose.
 Bichons have a well-plumed tail that curves over their back.

 Bichon Frise Temperament

 Bichons are a breed that’s hard not to fall in love with.
 These dogs are typically gentle, friendly, playful and affectionate; it’s easy to get swept up in their charm.
-Bichons are very sociable and love to be the center of attention.
+Bichons are very sociable and love to be the centre of attention.
 They have a natural tendency to engage with people and other pets.
 Bichons are known to suffer from separation anxiety if left alone for long periods of time.

 Grooming Your Bichon Frise

 Although the Bichon Frise does not shed much, their curly double coat can be high maintenance when it comes to grooming.
 Bichons have a soft, dense undercoat, and a coarse overcoat that stands away from the body, giving them that distinctive white powder-puff hairstyle.
 Bichons require daily brushing to prevent their fur from becoming tangled and matted.
 Bichons also need regular nail trimming, ear cleaning and dental care.

 Bichons are willing to learn and eager to please.
 Early socialization and puppy classes are recommended to ensure your Bichon grows into a well-behaved dog.
 Although they are keen learners, Bichons have a reputation for being difficult to house train.
 Bichons respond well to positive reinforcement and need patience and consistency in order to thrive.